-Evaluation Criteria Limited Evidence 0-1 Moderate Evidence 2-3 Strong Evidence 4-5 1) Composition of a strong governing board with a diverse set of skills and a plan for ongoing board training/development There is little to no explanation of how the governing body will contribute to a wide range of relevant knowledge, skills, and commitment needed.
-There is little to no plan for training board members; or there is a plan, but it does not meet the following criteria: • account for trainings provided by experienced, third parties • Describe onboarding for new board members • Aligned to selfevaluation to identify strengths and continuous areas for improvement Demonstrates the membership of the governing body will contribute to a wide range of relevant knowledge, skills, and commitment needed to oversee a successful charter including members that are qualified in some of the following areas: Demonstrates the membership of the governing body will contribute to a wide range of relevant knowledge, skills, and commitment needed to oversee a successful charter including members that are qualified in most or all of the following or a solid plan to recruit any needed area of expertise is provided: • Education • Finance • Accounting • Legal • Community experience and expertise Outlines a plan for regular training provided by experienced, third parties, that describes on-boarding for new board members and is aligned to self-evaluations that help identify strengths and areas for continuous improvement.
+Evaluation Criteria Limited Moderate Strong

+Evidence 0-1 Evidence 2-3 Evidence 4-5

+1) Composition of a strong governing board with a diverse set of skills and a plan for ongoing board training/development There is little to no explanation of how the governing body will contribute to a wide range of relevant knowledge, skills, and commitment needed There is little to no plan for training board members; or there is a plan but it does not meet the following criteria: - account for trainings provided by experienced, third parties - Describe on-boarding for new board members - Aligned to self-evaluation to identify strengths and continuous areas for improvement Demonstrates the membership of the governing body will contribute to a wide range of relevant knowledge, skills, and commitment needed to oversee a successful charter including members that are qualified in some of the following areas: - Education - Finance - Accounting - Legal - Community experience and expertise Outlines a plan for regular trainings provided by experienced, third party parties, describes on-boarding for new board members and is aligned to self-evaluations that help identify strengths and areas for continuous improvement Demonstrates the membership of the governing body will contribute to a wide range of relevant knowledge, skills, and commitment needed to oversee a successful charter including members that are qualified in most or all of the following or a solid plan to recruit any needed area of expertise is provided: - Education - Finance - Accounting - Legal - Community experience and expertise Outlines a plan for regular training provided by experienced, third parties, that describes on-boarding for new board members and is aligned to self-evaluations that help identify strengths and areas for continuous improvement.
 This training is included in the operational budget

-2) The board has established clear policies and procedures to govern the school and determine selection, replacement, and removal of board members

-There is a basic outline of board roles and responsibilities.

-There is no process or an unclear explanation of the process for resolving student/parent objections and no process or unclear process for removal and replacement of governing body members.

-Board does not articulate expectations for the school leader to report and be accountable for.

-There is mention of board roles and responsibilities and a school leader annual review policy.

-Describes a process for resolving student/parent objections but it is not inclusive and is not clear on the process for removal and replacement of governing body members if needed.

-Board articulates some expectations of the school leader to report and be accountable for, an ambitious set of criteria including academic, finance, operational, legal compliance, and family engagement

-If applicable, there is clear evaluation criteria for an EMO/CMO.

-There is a detailed outline of board roles and responsibilities with clear delineation of authority and working relationships between the governing body and school staff including a school leader annual review policy.

-Describes an inclusive process for resolving student/parent objections and a clear process for removal and replacement of governing body members if needed.

-Board articulates clear expectations of the school leader to report and be accountable for, an ambitious set of criteria including academic, finance, operational, legal compliance, and family engagement.

-If applicable, there is clear evaluation criteria for an EMO/CMO.

-Total for this section
+established clear policies and procedures to govern the school and determine selection, replacement, and removal of board members There is a basic outline of board roles and responsibilities.
+There is no process or an unclear explanation of the process for resolving student/parent objections and no process or unclear process for removal and replacement of governing body members Board does not articulate expectations for the school leader to report and be accountable for There is mention of board roles and responsibilities and a school leader annual review policy Describes a process for resolving student/parent objections but it is not inclusive and is not clear on the process for removal and replacement of governing body members if needed Board articulates some expectations of the school leader to report and be accountable for, an ambitious set of criteria including academic, finance, operational, legal compliance, and family engagement If applicable, there is clear evaluation criteria for an EMO/CMO There is a detailed outline of board roles and responsibilities with clear delineation of authority and working relationships between the governing body and school staff including a school leader annual review policy Describes an inclusive process for resolving student/parent objections and a clear process for removal and replacement of governing body members if needed Board articulates clear expectations of the school leader to report and be accountable for, an ambitious set of criteria including academic, finance, operational, legal compliance, and family engagement If applicable, there is clear evaluation criteria for an EMO/CMO ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,